PerttuHamalainen/MediaAI/README_DRAFT.md

 *Note that we don't expect all students to complete all the exercises.* If you can't figure something out, at least try reading and understanding the provided solutions.
 Also, please do ask for help.

 Since most of the exercises are in Python, these [Python learning resources](Lessons/Python.md) might come handy.
 However, if you know some other programming language, you should be able to learn while going through the exercises.

+### Detailed Course Structure

+**DISCLAIMER**: The lecture slides are typically updated during each run of the course.
+Thus, if you download them before the course, you should re-download after the lecture has taken place.

 **Week 1 (Tue 01.02 - Fri 04.02.)**